 Having a website or blog which is mobile-friendly nowadays becomes an important part of the web developing process.
 In many leading countries, internet mobile phone traffic now exceeds desktop traffic.
 So if your web or blog is still not mobile-friendly, you should change its design immediately.
 To identify whether your web or blog is mobile friendly, besides using Bing tools, you can also perform the mobile-friendly test in Google easily and quickly.

-In my previous article, I have discussed how to test the mobile friendliness using the tools provided by Bing.
+In a previous article, I have discussed how to test the mobile friendliness using the tools provided by Bing.
 In a similar way, Google also provides web developer in accessing whether your web or blog is mobile friendly or not using Google Search Console tools.

 Here’s the step on how to take the respective test in Google :